 - Click HID Compliant Game controller and disable it

-Note: when you disable the game controller, you may lose virtual joystick-related features in synapse.
+Note: when you disable the game controller, you may lose virtual joystick-related features in the synapse.

 Other users have noted that the issue is caused by adware, and when uninstalled, the monitor started behaving normally.

 - Select System